Various leafy green plants sit in pots and bags

 2.3.2 All applications of chemicals are monitored and recorded.

-2.3.3 The business considers all impacts of all chemical management practices.
+2.3.3 The business must consider all impacts of all chemical management practices.

-2.3.4 Protection measures are in place where chemicals are handled and mixed to prevent potential spillage resulting in pollution of water streams and the local environment.
+2.3.4 Protection measures must be in place where chemicals are handled and mixed to prevent potential spillage resulting in pollution of water streams and the local environment.

-Suppliers should enforce the following animal welfare standards.
-This is applicable to any animal that is involved in your operations:
+Suppliers shall enforce the following animal welfare standards.
+This is applicable to any animal that is directly or indirectly involved with your operations.
+The below standards are intended to incorporate the five freedoms of animal welfare, along with any additional requirements.

 2.4.2 Freedom from discomfort – by providing an appropriate environment including shelter and a comfortable resting area.

-2.4.4 Freedom from fear and distress – by ensuring conditions and care which avoid mental suffering.
+2.4.5 Freedom from fear and distress – by ensuring that the conditions and care provided avoid mental suffering.

-2.4.5 Suppliers should prohibit any form of non-domestic animal hunting or culling to take place on the land which the product is grown/ processed on.
+2.4.6 Wherever possible, suppliers shall prohibit any form of animal hunting or culling to take place on the land which the product is grown/processed on.
 This includes animals such as badgers, rats etc which are sometimes considered ‘pests’.

-2.4.6 Field operations are adjusted to avoid areas of habitat for animals e.g. bird nesting.
+2.4.7 Field operations shall be adjusted to avoid areas of habitat for animals e.g. ground nesting

 2.5 Soil Health ◯

-2.5.1 There is an implemented Soil Health Management plan which aims to conserve soil organic matter.
+2.5.1 There shall be an implemented Soil Health Management plan which aims to conserve soil organic matter.

 2.6 Highly Hazardous Pesticides ◯